 The Celts used red enamel in their jewelry from around 400 BC.
 The technique of applying enamel dates back to the Minoan and Mycenaean times when simple encrusted enameled pieces were made.
 The Celtic craftsmen took enamel application to the next level through cloisonné and champlevé enameling was used to make very colourful body decorations.

 The Celtic culture encompassed a wide variety of cultures living in the northern part of Europe that shared the same style and technique of their (metal) products.
 As a result, we see a somewhat uniform development in Celtic jewelry right up to the Roman conquest of the Celtic world in the first century BC.

-Intaglios and Cameos originated in ancient Greece where glyptography was perfected to an art form.
+Intaglios and cameos originated in ancient Greece where glyptography was perfected to an art form.
 The Greeks, like every other civilisation up until then, used stones that could be worked easily with the abrasives at hand and yet were hard enough to withstand the hardships of normal daily wear and tear.
-The most common abrasive in those times was quartz sand which was readily available and was used to polish cryptocrystalline quartz like agate and carnelian and softer materials like lapis lazuli.
+The most common abrasive in those times was quartz sand which was readily available and was used to polish cryptocrystalline quartz such as agate and carnelian and softer materials like lapis lazuli.

-The Roman Empire connected the western Asian cultures directly with the Celtic western European cultures.
-The excellent infrastructure provided by the Romans boosted trade enormously and triggered a vast exchange of products from east to west and vice versa.
+The Roman Empire connected the Western Asian cultures directly with the Celtic Western European cultures.
+The excellent infrastructure provided by the Romans boosted trade enormously and triggered a vast exchange of products from the East to the west and vice versa.
 The Celts “Romanized’ quickly and took over Roman ideas of beauty.
-The characteristic Celtic jewelry made a place for roman techniques and styles.
+The characteristic Celtic jewelry made a place for Roman techniques and styles.